jamesmehorter/device-theme-switcher/readme.txt

 `<?php if (HANDHELD_LOW_SUPPORT_DEVICE) echo "HANDHELD_LOW_SUPPORT" ?>`

 == Changelog ==

+= Version 1.9 =
+* NEW - Constants to check in the theme, HANDHELD_DEVICE, TABLET_DEVICE, and HANDHELD_LOW_SUPPORT_DEVICE
+* Included a pull request from Tim Broder (https://github.com/broderboy) which adds support for Varnish Device Detect (https://github.com/varnish/varnish-devicedetect).
+Thanks Tim!!
+* Made the Admin UI more presentable and WordPressy

 = Version 1.8 =
 * Updated the Kindle detection for a wider range of support